 The gantry is the crane of choice for circumstances in which the need for a crane at a particular location is temporary or, perhaps, when it is to be used in a facility that is leased rather than purchased.
 They are also at the top of the list when the workflow or application can be expected to change on a regular basis.

-Monorail cranes work especially well in applications that are highly structured and the load's route of travel is fixed, even though it might not follow a straight line.
+Monorail cranes work especially well in applications that are highly structured and where the load's route of travel is fixed, even though it might not follow a straight line.
 Examples include production lines and continuous operations such as painting processes.

 Because the topology of a monorail crane's route of travel is variable, special care must be taken with the design to ensure that the crane is properly supported and that appropriate margins of safety are maintained at every point in the workflow.